kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## Lists

 Lists are like vectors but can contain any mix of data types.
-We use `list( )` as a container for grouping items together in a variable.
+We use `list( )` to create a list variable.

 ```r